vixshan/bento/README.md

 Before you begin, ensure you have:

-- A computer/VPS running Windows, Linux, macOS, or Ubuntu 20.04+
+- A computer/VPS running Windows, Linux, macOS, or Ubuntu 20.04+, or a docker image
 - [bun](https://bun.sh) v1.1.36 or later
 - A [Bento](https://bento.me) account
 - A custom domain name